WGI (radio station): WARC

 AMRAD had a reputation for being poorly managed.
 Despite its early experience in the radio field, it had difficulty keeping up with advances, especially in the production of receivers for the general public.
 This led to significant financial losses when it tried to sell large quantities of out-of-date equipment.
 J. P. Morgan, Jr. reportedly invested, fruitlessly, $800,000 in the company.

-In early 1925 WGI's call letters were changed to WARC, in order "to avoid confusion with stations with nearly similar names (note: most likely the powerful WGY in nearby Schenectady, NY) and also to work the name of the parent company into the call letters", and the station made its first broadcast using the new call sign on the evening of March 17, 1925.
+In early 1925 WGI's call letters were changed to WARC, in order "to avoid confusion with stations with nearly similar names [most likely the powerful WGY in nearby Schenectady, New York] and also to work the name of the parent company into the call letters", and the station made its first broadcast using the new call sign on the evening of March 17, 1925.
 But station operations were suspended three weeks later, when, on April 7, 1925, AMRAD filed for bankruptcy, with estimated debts of $500,000 versus assets of $192,000.
 It was announced that Tufts College had purchased the company's land, property and radio station, and arranged a five-year lease of the assets back to AMRAD to allow it to continue operations.

 Although there would be occasional statements that WARC's broadcasts would be restarted, the station appears to have permanently gone off the air at this time.
 In December 1925 Powel Crosley purchased the AMRAD assets out of bankruptcy.
 In addition to resuming factory production, it was said there were plans to resume WARC's operation "before many weeks", using a new 500-watt transmitter.
 In late February it was further reported that the station would be back on the air with an improved antenna system "just as soon as a suitable location for a Boston studio has been found".
 And in August 1926, it was announced that Crosley was planning to establish a shortwave transmitter that would be used to relay programs from its station in Cincinnati, Ohio, WLW, for retransmission by WARC.
 However, there is no sign that the station ever returned to the airwaves.
 Finally, in May 1927 the Boston Herald noted that WARC was "definitely out of business", as it was one of 30 stations nationally that had failed to apply with the recently established Federal Radio Commission for a license to remain on the air.